 - an indictment isn’t issued within 90 days or 180 days,

-- the types of bonds available, and
+- the types of bonds available, and (including PR bonds and how they work),

 - how a skilled criminal defense attorney can leverage these timelines to help clients.